trohda/trohda/README.md

 - 👀 I’m interested in programing
 - 🌱 I’m currently learning JavaScript and React.js
-- 💞️ I’m looking to collaborate on Front-End projects
+- 💞️ I'm looking for collaboration on Front-End projects
 - 📫 You can contact with me by sending a message on my e-mail adress tomaszrohda@wp.pl

 ---